iworks/upprev/readme.txt

 == Description ==

-PLUGIN_DESCRIPTION

-When a reader scrolls to the bottom of a single post, page, or custom post type, an animate box will be shown allowing the reader to select the previous or random available post or posts in the selected configuration:

-1. Just previous
+**Boost your content engagement with upPrev!**

+upPrev displays an eye-catching, animated flyout or fade-in box with related or previous content when a reader nears the bottom of a post, page, or custom post type.
+Keep your visitors exploring your site by suggesting additional content right when their attention is highest.

+**Features:**

+- Animated flyout or fade-in box for previous, random, or related posts
+- Multiple selection modes:
+    - Previous post
-1. Previous in category
+    - Previous post in the same category
-1. Previous in tag
+    - Previous post with the same tag
-1. Random
+    - Random post
-1. Related using YARPP (only post/pages)
+    - Related posts using YARPP (Yet Another Related Posts Plugin)
+- Works with posts, pages, and custom post types
+- Easy customization of appearance and content
+- Mobile and tablet detection for optimal display
+- Integration with YARPP for advanced related post suggestions
+- Translation-ready with 14+ languages supported

 == Installation ==